Lorrie Kline Kaplan

 President

 Lorrie Kline Kaplan started her career in healthcare communications and editorial management, but quickly moved into nonprofit leadership roles in the Washington, D.C., area.
 She served as Executive Director of the National Home Infusion Association from 1997-2007, and as Chief Executive Officer of the American College of Nurse-Midwives from 2007-2016.
-In these roles, she built expertise in nonprofit governance, management, strategic planning, communications and public relations, state and federal advocacy, facilitation, and conference management.
-Since moving to Ashland in 2019 with her husband, Bob Kaplan, she co-founded and currently serves as President of the Ashland Climate Collaborative, a nonprofit organization working toward rapid adoption of locally appropriate climate solutions.
+In these roles, she developed expertise in nonprofit governance, management, strategic planning, communications and public relations, state and federal advocacy, facilitation, and conference management.
+In addition to her role on the Ashland.news board, she co-founded and currently serves as President of the Ashland Climate Collaborative, a nonprofit organization working to educate, empower and mobilize the community to adopt locally appropriate climate solutions.
 Lorrie grew up in Hyde Park, New York, earned a bachelor’s degree cum laude in economics and English from the University of North Carolina at Chapel Hill, and served as a Peace Corps Volunteer in rural Paraguay.
+She and her husband Bob Kaplan have lived in Ashland since 2019.

 Linda Anderson